 The man was later identified as Jared Hamilton, 44, of Los Angeles, who was a sex registrant and parolee-at-large with a history of violent assault on police officers, officials said.

-Ward walked over to talk to Hamilton, who admitted he didn’t pay for the bag of chips, but was mostly incoherent and appeared agitated.
-He threatened Ward, who called for backup.
+The officer walked over to talk to Hamilton, who admitted he didn’t pay for the bag of chips, but was mostly incoherent and appeared agitated.
+He threatened the officer, who called for backup.

-Officer Mike McJunkin arrived and the two continued talking calmly and clearly to the man, who despite their efforts became more and more agitated, Ward said.
+Officer Mike McJunkin arrived and the two continued talking calmly and clearly to the man, who despite their efforts became more and more agitated, an officer said.
 The officers speak slowly and calmly, giving one order or question at a time to reduce confusion.

 “I feel Tustin has the best training I’ve ever had when it comes to mental health, identifying mental illnesses, and de-escalation techniques,” Officer Josh Yuhas said.
 “We all do the same training so we were all on the same page.
 We all know what to do and how to do it… we are very good about verbally de-escalating based on our training.”

-The man began shoving handfuls of chips in his mouth and threatening the officers with violence, Ward said.
+The man began shoving handfuls of chips in his mouth and threatening the officers with violence, officials said.
 The officers remained at a distance.

-“We’re both recognizing threat of violence potential,” Ward said.
+“We’re both recognizing threat of violence potential,” the officer said.
 “This was quickly spiraling downward.”